bitcoinwarrior1/on-chain-game/README.md

 This function can only be called by a `whitelisted` address during the entry phase.
 The address must have approved the contract to spend `CREP` and the player must have at least 100 `CREP`.

-This function requires that the position is unique, and that a player can only play once.
+This function requires that the position is unique, within bounds (100k \* 100k), and that a player can only play once.

 ### gaslessEnter